kevinkoosk/termplayer/README.md

 ## Scaling

 You can choose to scale it between 25% to 125%.
+Add "--scale xx" where xx is a number.

 ```
 termplayer video.mp4 --scale 60